Griatch/interplanetary/README.md

 ## Contents

-The repository contains binary versions of the manual, the game aid and the map.
-The map and gaim aids are supposed to be printed.
-Each player and ship in the game gets one game aid.
-The map is best printed as large as possible, it has A4 proportions but can be printed at least to A3 without any problems.
-Only other thing needed is a six-sided die.
+The repository contains binary versions of the manual, the game-aid and the map.
+The map and game-aids are supposed to be printed as each player and ship in the game gets one game-aid.
+The map is best printed as large as possible, it has A4 proportions but can be printed to at least A3 without any problems.
+The only other thing needed is a six-sided die.

 Source files for creating everything is in src/.
 To compile the manual you need LaTeX whereas the gameaid is created in Inkscape and the map using GIMP.